 - (1) Filing Initiating Documents.
-Complaints, indictments and informations, including superseding indictments and informations, and other case-initiating documents shall be filed and served manually rather than electronically.
-In addition, all manually filed initiating documents shall be submitted to the assigned judge by email in electronic form (PDF format only) within seven days of the filing of initiating documents.
+Civil complaints and other case initiating documents in civil cases may be filed either manually or electronically.
+Criminal complaints, indictments and informations, including superseding indictments and informations, and other case-initiating documents in criminal cases shall be filed manually rather than electronically.
+In addition, all manually filed initiating documents in civil and criminal cases shall be submitted to the assigned judge by email in electronic form (PDF format only) within seven days of the filing of the initiating documents.
 A list of the email addresses for each judge for PDF follow up submissions of initiating documents may be found on the Court's website. - (2) Service and Answer.
-Upon the filing of a complaint, the plaintiff shall serve upon the defendant along with the complaint, the ECF Registration Information Handout available from the Clerk's Office and on the ECF website.
+Upon the filing of a complaint or other case-initiating document, whether manually or electronically, the plaintiff shall manually serve upon the defendant along with the complaint, the ECF Registration Information Handout available from the Clerk's Office and on the ECF website.
 If not already registered, the defendant's counsel shall register to become an ECF user following the procedures outlined on the ECF website, and shall file the responsive pleading electronically.
 If the defendant is pro se and has not received permission from the assigned judge to become an ECF user in that case, the responsive pleading must be filed and served manually. - (3) Filing and Serving Third-Party Complaints.
 Upon the filing of a third-party complaint, the third-party plaintiff shall serve upon the third-party defendant along with the third-party complaint, the ECF Registration Information Handout available from the Clerk's Office and on the ECF website.
 If not already registered, the third-party defendant's counsel shall register to become an ECF user following the procedures outlined on the ECF website, and shall file the third-party responsive pleading electronically.
-If the third-party defendant is prose and has not received permission from the assigned judge to become an ECF user in that case, the third-party responsive pleading must be filed and served manually.
+If the third-party defendant is pro se and has not received permission from the assigned judge to become an ECF user in that case, the third-party responsive pleading must be filed and served manually.